- J.D.American University Washington College of Lawcum laude1998

 Mr. Provenzano's extensive experience in executive compensation and employee benefit matters allows him to advise clients on the broader legal implications of an arrangement and how various benefit regimes could interact.
 His experience in handling controversy matters, involving split dollar arrangements, deferred compensation programs, mispriced stock options, and qualified plans, can also help a client understand how plan language may be viewed by a government examiner or a participant asserting a claim.
 Clients quoted by Chambers have described Mr. Provenzano as "very thorough and very knowledgeable of the tax code."

-Mr. Provenzano is frequently asked to speak on matters regarding executive compensation, including deferred compensation and the attendant payroll tax and reporting obligations with respect to such arrangements, performance-based compensation under Internal Revenue Code Section 162(m), defending against IRS executive compensation and employment tax audits, proxy disclosure of executive perks, and the new IRS guidance regarding correction of failures under a Code Section 409A arrangement.
+Mr. Provenzano is frequently asked to speak on matters regarding executive compensation, including deferred compensation and the attendant payroll tax and reporting obligations with respect to such arrangements, the deduction limitations under Internal Revenue Code Section 162(m), defending against IRS executive compensation and employment tax audits, and IRS guidance regarding correction of failures under a Code Section 409A arrangement.

 - Advised employer regarding the ERISA and tax implications of borrowing from life insurance policies under split dollar program.